-A good old book -- way before the age of Kindle Book self-publishing -- is titled "The Complete Guide to Self-Publishing" by Tom and Marilyn Ross, published back in 1985.
+A good old book I refer to -- way before the age of Kindle Book self-publishing -- is titled "The Complete Guide to Self-Publishing" by Tom and Marilyn Ross, published back in 1985.
 In it, they opine on the all-important topic of what to write about.

 There are plenty of ways to search out popular keyword phrases identifying what your niche is seeking online.
 When you know what people are looking for, and determine you can deliver a book, a guide, a video, or some other content that they will pay for, then you'll know you've got a winning idea.